 Ozone has been a difficult pollutant to control because it is not emitted into the air, but actually formed in the atmosphere through a photochemical process.
 It is in this process that VOCs play a significant role.
 VOCs in the air react with oxides of nitrogen and sunlight to form ozone.
 For this reason, the EPA has determined that controlling VOCs is an effective method for minimizing ozone levels.

 California was the first state to enact laws limiting the VOC content in paints and coatings.
-New York, New Jersey, Texas and Arizona have already joined California with regional laws of their own, and it is expected that more states will soon follow.
+New York, New Jersey, Texas, and Illinois, among many others, have already joined California with regional laws of their own, and it is expected that more states will soon follow.
 Traditionally, California's environmental rules have set a precedence for federal regulations, as well as those of other states.
 The EPA is currently engaged in a regulatory negotiation process to develop a national VOC regulation that will be effective in all states.